 Just like with zinc, there are many myths about vitamin D combinations.
 Let’s clear things up!

-Which supplements should not be taken together with vitamin D?
+What vitamins should not be taken together with vitamin D?

 Can you take vitamin D and C together?